QuaCaTeam/quaca/docs/tutorials/newfeature.md

 ```cpp
 PermittivityLorentzOhmic(std::string input_file);
 ```
-How would we tests if this actually works?
+The question is now how to test the functionality of these two constructors.
-Well, we simply define the quantities and check if the corresponding quantities of the permittivity have the values we defined.
+To this end, we define the quantities and check if we obtain the desired output.
-Let us create a section for the direct constructor and define our permittivity
+Create a section for the direct constructor and define our permittivity
 ```cpp
 #include "Quaca.h"
 #include "catch.hpp"